The Next Breast Thing

 Susan K. Boolbol, MD, FACS is the system chief of breast surgical oncology and breast program at Nuvance Health.
 She is a board-certified, fellowship-trained breast surgeon and performs a variety of breast cancer surgeries including lumpectomies and mastectomies.
 She has a special interest in oncoplastic surgery and nipple-sparing mastectomy; she is also a Hidden Scar certified surgeon.
 Dr. Boolbol’s personal mission is to diagnose and successfully treat breast cancer and breast conditions while caring for the whole patient – emotionally and physically – every step of the way.
 Dr. Boolbol is the immediate Past President of the American Society of Breast Surgeons.
 She joined Nuvance Health after serving as chief of breast surgery at Mount Sinai Beth Israel Medical Center.
 She completed her breast surgery fellowship at Memorial Sloan Kettering Cancer Center after her residency in general surgery at New York Hospital-Cornell University Medical Center.
 Dr. Boolbol earned her medical degree from George Washington University School of Medicine.

-Carla Fisher, MD, MBA, FACS is the Division Chief of Breast Surgery at the Indiana University School of Medicine and an Associate Professor of Surgery.
+Carla Fisher, MD, MBA, FACS is the Division Chief of Breast Surgery at the Indiana University School of Medicine and the Shawn Hanson Professor of Surgery.
 Dr. Fisher is also the director of the IU Dept of of Surgery Breast Surgical Oncology fellowship.
 She earned her medical degree from the University of Pennsylvania School of Medicine in Philadelphia, Pennsylvania and completed her residency in general surgery at the Medical University of South Carolina and her fellowship as a surgical fellow in breast oncology at Washington University School of Medicine.
 Dr. Fisher is a certified by the American Board of Surgery and is a member of the American Society of Breast Surgeons, Society of Surgical Oncologists and the Association of Academic Surgeons.

 CONTENT DISCLAIMER: The content within The Next Breast Thing Podcast represents the views, thoughts, and opinions of the co-hosts and may not reflect the views, thoughts, and opinions of the American Society of Breast Surgeons.